cfarkas/Genotype-variants/README.md

 # BASH pipeline:

-Users can execute the pipeline by using several scripts sequentially: sort_bam.sh (for sorting BAM files)<br/>variant_collection.sh (for calling variants with freebayes)<br/>filtering_combined_mouse.sh (filtering and intersection of VCF files per genotype)<br/>genotype_variants_mouse.sh (obtention of KO-ligated variants and R plots).<br/>
+Users can execute the pipeline by using several scripts sequentially:<br/>

+sort_bam.sh (for sorting BAM files)<br/>variant_collection.sh (for calling variants with freebayes)<br/>filtering_combined_mouse.sh (filtering and intersection of VCF files per genotype)<br/>genotype_variants_mouse.sh (obtention of KO-ligated variants and R plots).<br/>

 These four scripts should be present in the working folder along with the genotype_variants_mouse_linux.R script, the mm10.fa genome (in FASTA format, properly indexed) and the BAM files (unsorted) from every genotype to analyze.